Italian destroyer Quintino Sella: Fate

 In the afternoon of 11 September 1943 during Operation Achse, at 4:50 p.m., S 54 stopped the Italian steamer Pontinia (715 GRT) about 30 nm south of Venice and she was taken as a prize.
 At 5:45 p.m., the approaching Quintino Sella, which was actually on her way to Taranto to surrender to the British, was sunk with two torpedoes from the Kriegsmarine S-boats S 54 under tactical leader Oberleutnant zur See Klaus-Degenhard Schmidt and S 61 under Oberleutnant zur See Axel von Gernet.
-The captain Corrado Cini, seriously wounded (he later had to suffer the amputation of a leg), and most of the survivors were rescued by order of Schmidt and brought to Pontinia and Leopardi, others were rescued later by Italian fishing boats.
+The captain Corrado Cini, seriously wounded (he later had to suffer the amputation of a leg), Chief Engineer Guido Cervone, also wounded, and most of the survivors were rescued by order of Schmidt and brought to Pontinia and Leopardi, others were rescued later by Italian fishing boats.
 A total of 27 crew members of the ship perished, but also many of the 300 civilians from Venice, which Quintino Sella had on board.

 In 1956, an unsuccessful attempt was made to recover the ship.
 The wreck was again identified in 1972, in good condition, and was partially dismantled to recover metals.